 16 h 40 - Alexandre GadyUniversity Professor, Director of the Musée du Grand Siècle, Hauts-de-Seine Department

 From one Colbert to another.
 The Hôtel de Seignelay in the Faubourg Saint-Germain.
 Among the many "Colbert houses" in the capital, the one inhabited by his grandson on rue de Bourbon (now 80, rue de Lille) during the first half of the 18th century deserves a fresh look at its architecture and layout.
-This has been made possible by new archival research, as well as a major restoration project currently underway.
+This is made possible by new archival research, as well as a major restoration project currently underway.

 5:45 p.m. - Closing remarks by Dominique Brême.